Americans Conflicted Over GOP Plans To Dump Obamacare

 Mixed signals from Republicans add to the political fog.

 For weeks, Trump has been promising — but not yet producing — a blueprint detailing his plan to repeal and replace the ACA with "insurance for everybody."
-In his address to Congress on Tuesday, he said a new law "should ensure that Americans with preexisting conditions have access to coverage."
+In his address to Congress on Tuesday, he said a new law "should ensure that Americans with pre-existing conditions have access to coverage."

-Meanwhile, a leaked GOP Congressional draft replacement bill would shrink coverage subsidies, and House conservatives complained even those were still too expensive.
+Meanwhile, a leaked GOP congressional draft replacement bill would shrink coverage subsidies, and House conservatives complained even those were still too expensive.
 On Tuesday, congressional Republicans told reporters they were still working on "the best way to build a consensus to pass a bill to gut Obamacare."

 For many helped by the health law, such a prospect has focused minds and aroused fears and may account for its rising popularity, says Simon Haeder, a political science professor and specialist on health policy at West Virginia University.

-Note: A previous version byline incorrectly credited this story to Jay Horan.
-The story was written by Jay Hancock.